-Independent Auditor's Report To the Members of Sundram Fasteners Limited Report on the Audit of the Standalone Financial Statements
+Independent Auditor's Report To the Members of Sundram Fasteners Limited

+Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of Sundram Fasteners Limited (the "Company") which comprise the standalone balance sheet as at March 31, 2024, and the standalone statement of profit and loss (including other comprehensive income), standalone statement of changes in equity and standalone statement of cash flows for the year then ended, and notes to the standalone financial statements, including material accounting policies and other explanatory information, in which are included the separate financial statements of erstwhile Sunfast TVS Limited ('STL') and TVS Engineering Limited ('TEL') for the year ended March 31, 2024 pursuant to the scheme of amalgamation of STL and TEL with the Company, approved by the National Company Law Tribunal vide its order dated February 19, 2024 with the appointed date of April 01, 2023.
-The financial statements of STL and TEL ('components') for the year ended March 31, 2024 have been audited by another firm of chartered accountants ("other auditor").
+We have audited the standalone financial statements of Sundram Fasteners Limited (the "Company") which comprise the standalone balance sheet as at 31 March 2025, and the standalone statement of profit and loss (including other comprehensive income), standalone statement of changes in equity and standalone statement of cash flows for the year then ended, and notes to the standalone financial statements, including material accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, and based on the consideration of the reports of the other auditor on separate financial statements of the components for the year ended 31 March 2024, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024, and its profit and other comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2025, and its profit and other comprehensive income, changes in equity and its cash flows for the year ended on that date.